lindenb/jvarkit/docs/Biostar59647.md

     -o, --output
       Output file.
 Optional .
 Default: stdout
   * -r, -R, --reference
-      Reference file indexed with picard
+      Indexed fasta Reference file.
+This file must be indexed with samtools faidx and with picard CreateSequenceDictionary
     --version
       print version and exit

 ```

-## Description

-SAM/BAM to XML

 ## See also in Biostars